-The Learning Commons (tutorial) provides tutoring, study areas and computer labs for individuals and/or groups.
+Tutorial Services provides tutoring, study areas and computer labs for individuals and/or groups.
 Students may drop-in or make appointments for services.
 Instructors and/or students may request lab or test reviews (math, sciences, grammar) and workshops in a variety of topics (calculator, math components, grammar, and software).

-The Learning Commons provides the following services for students:
+Tutoring Services provides the following services for students:

-- Peer and professional tutors trained to recognize and accommodate diverse learning styles - Supplemental instruction for traditionally difficult academic subjects - Tutors who provide support to students in computer applications - Workshops and seminars on study skills, goal setting, learning strategies, and time management - Course specific study groups and reviews - Laptop and calculator checkout for use in the Learning Commons
+- Peer and professional tutors trained to recognize and accommodate diverse learning styles - Supplemental instruction for traditionally difficult academic subjects - Tutors who provide support to students in computer applications - Workshops and seminars on study skills, goal setting, learning strategies, and time management - Course specific study groups and reviews - Calculator checkout

-Appointments can be scheduled by stopping by the Learning Commons or calling 925.8907.
-Faculty may request special topic workshops and/or refer students to the Learning Commons for assistance.
+Appointments can be scheduled by stopping by Tutoring Services or calling 505.925.8907.
+Faculty may request special topic workshops and/or refer students to Tutoring Services for assistance.

-The STEM Resource Center (part of the Learning Commons) exists specifically to provide support to students in STEM courses.
+The STEM Resource Center exists specifically to provide support to students in STEM courses.